Cleft Lip and Palate

 • Using vocal play activities to stimulate production of speech sounds least affected by the cleft (e.g., nasals, glides, glottal fricative /h/, and vowels) by

-• modeling varied sounds and encouraging imitation of sounds as well as lip, tongue, and facial movements and
+• modeling varied sounds and encouraging imitation of sounds and

 • reinforcing attempts to produce oral stop consonants and ignoring any obligatory nasal emissions.